Sunrise Children's Services: Modern day

 In March 2007, Sunrise adopted its present name, changing from Kentucky Baptist Homes for Children.
 The change occurred around the same time as other Baptist organizations – such as Guidestone Financial Services (formerly the Southern Baptist Annuity Board) and LifeWay Christian Resources (formerly the Baptist Sunday School Board) – were dropping the "Baptist" moniker from their names.

 In 2013, Sunrise's then-CEO Bill Smithwick proposed to the board of directors to lift the ban on hiring homosexual employees.
 Smithwick feared that the prohibition would eventually cost Sunrise its eligibility for state and federal funding, which Smithwick estimated to comprise approximately 85% of its $27 million budget.
-At the Kentucky Baptist Convention in November 2013, messengers adopted a motion of no confidence in Smithwick; many of the Convention's churches withheld financial support while the proposal was being considered, resulting in a $7.5 million shortfall in Sunrise's budget.
+At the Kentucky Baptist Convention in November 2013, messengers adopted a motion of no confidence in Smithwick; many of the convention's churches withheld financial support while the proposal was being considered, resulting in a $7.5 million shortfall in Sunrise's budget.
 The board of directors ultimately rejected the proposal, and Smithwick resigned in December 2013 after 16 years as CEO.

 Sunrise elected to close its Sunrise Children's Services Youth Support Center in London, Kentucky, on September 26, 2014, after 20 years in operation.
 The Youth Support Center had been operating at a financial loss; a state grant to Cumberland River Comprehensive Care allowed them to open a competing facility, making it unlikely that the Youth Support Center would be able to achieve financial viability.

-"Sunrise Children's Services - Aaron's Story", a short film by Mike Benton of Lexington-based Courage Media, won the "Short Format Program - Informational" award at the 2016 Ohio Valley Emmy Awards.
+"Sunrise Children's Services - Sunrise Found Aaron", a short film produced by Jake Pelfrey of Sunrise Children's Services and Mike Benton of Lexington-based Courage Media, won the "Short Format Program - Informational" award at the 2016 Ohio Valley Emmy Awards.
 The film chronicled the life of Aaron Green, who was a former foster child placed by Sunrise.

 On January 19, 2018, a fire destroyed the activities center on Sunrise's Woodlawn campus in Danville, Kentucky.
 In September 2018, home improvement retail chain Lowe's announced that it would donate $28,000 in materials and offer the volunteering time of about 50 local store employees to help rebuild the activity center and refurbish other properties on the campus, including the Gibson Cottage, which had remained uninhabited since the 1990s.

 In 2018, Clark County resident Judy Huls Singleton agreed to donate her 130 acre farm to Sunrise, which planned to open the Solid Rock Children's Ranch on the property.